xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

 >
 > For existing users, sign in with your registered Katalon account.

-Once you have successfully signed in [Katalon TestOps](https://testops.katalon.io/), TestOps prompts you to create an Organization and a Project.
+Once you have successfully signed in [Katalon TestOps](https://testops.katalon.io/), it prompts you to create an Organization and a Project.
 For detailed instructions, click [here](https://docs.katalon.com/katalon-analytics/docs/kt-create-org.html#create-an-organization).

 Now you have an Organization,
 the homepage displays as below.